-Citation with stable link: Maia Kotrosits, 'Ethiopians and Arabians: Nonnosos on Saracens and on a hairy people (sixth century CE),' Last modified January 20, 2023, http://philipharland.com/Blog/?p=11312.
+Citation with stable link: Maia Kotrosits, 'Ethiopians and Arabians: Nonnosos on Saracens and on a hairy people (sixth century CE),' Ethnic Relations and Migration in the Ancient World, last modified January 20, 2023, http://philipharland.com/Blog/?p=11312.

 Ancient authors: Nonnosos, History, as summarized by Photios (ninth century CE), Bibliotheke, or Collection of Books, codex 3 (link to Freese translation).